Formal credit requirements

 Each course in the program lasts one semester and carries three credits.
-The required 18 credits of core course work consists of one course in mathematical methods (Introduction to mathematical Economics), two courses in economic theory (Advanced Microeconomic Theory and Advanced Macroeconomic Theory) and two courses in quantitative economics (Introduction to Econometrics plus either Applied Econometrics for Microeconomics or Applied Econometrics for Macroeconomics).
+The required 18 credits of core course work consists of one course in mathematical methods (Introduction to Mathematical Economics), one course in computational methods (Computational Methods for Economics), two courses in economic theory (Advanced Microeconomic Theory and Advanced Macroeconomic Theory), and two courses in quantitative economics (Introduction to Econometrics plus either: Econometrics II, Applied Econometrics for Microeconomics, or Applied Econometrics for Macroeconomics).

 Doctoral Program Preparation Option: In addition to the 18 credits of core coursework, this option requires 12 elective credits chosen from the doctoral prep elective offerings, 6 of which must be Economics 600 and Economics 601 (or Economics 603 and Economics 604).
 In addition, the student must write an expository essay as described in the Economic Data Analytics option below.